cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

   eval $(terraform output --raw cbci_controller_c_hpa)
   ```

-- The consecutive validations for CloudBees CI operate remotely with CloudBees CI by triggering pipeline builds (The same results could be obtained by scheduling builds manually from the GUI).
-Firstly, let's set the `admin` user `API Token` as an environment variable to be used in the next steps:
+- For operating remotely with CloudBees CI, it is required to get  `API Token` for a user with right permissions for required actions (`admin` in this case).

   ```sh
   eval $(terraform output --raw cbci_oc_export_admin_crumb) && \